 Concourse started as a small open source project with the goal of improving cloud-native continuous integration (CI).
-Today, it is the perfect path for automating workloads to cloud platforms like Pivotal Cloud Foundry (PCF).
+Today, it is the perfect path for automating workloads to any modern runtimes like Pivotal Platform.

 Concourse Automates CI/CD Pipelines